aristanetworks/anta/.github/documentation-output-snapshots.md

 `--max-results` limits NRFU results before a report is rendered.
 Use it for long table, text, or JSON examples, but omit it when every result is intentionally visible, such as a small grouped report or a CSV/Markdown example. `--max-lines` limits recorded terminal lines while preserving the final status line; use it for verbose commands whose output is not backed by a `ResultManager`.

-The script prints the generated path.
-Its filename is derived from the complete ANTA command, so update the Markdown image reference if the command changes.
-Do not hand-edit generated SVG content.
+The script prints the path to the generated file.
+The filename is derived from the complete ANTA command, so update the Markdown image reference if the command changes.
+Do not manually edit generated SVG content.

 ## Load the documentation lab